Tanglumy/Parallel_Transformer/README.md

 ## Overview

-1. **Naive CPU version:**
+1. **Baseline Version (Plain Torch)**
-   A single-core, non-optimized reference implementation.
+   A single-core, non-optimized reference implementation,Use PyTorch’s built-in operations to perform matrix multiplication as a reference for performance comparison.

 2. **MPI + OpenMP parallelization:**